England Euro 2020 squad: Alexander-Arnold in provisional 33-man party as Dier misses out | Goal.com

 England Euro 2020 squad: Alexander-Arnold in provisional 33-man party as Dier misses out

-Gareth Southgate has picked a provisional squad of 33 ahead of England's European Championship campaign this summer, with Brighton defender Ben White among those to get the nod as Liverpool full-back Trent Alexander-Arnold misses out.
+Gareth Southgate has picked a provisional squad of 33 ahead of England's European Championship campaign this summer, with Liverpool full-back Trent Alexander-Arnold and Brighton defender Ben White among those to get the nod.

 The Three Lions have two pre-tournament friendly dates against Austria and Romania fast approaching, with a 26-man party needing to be settled on prior to those outings.